jmromeo/vimrc/README.md

 vimrc
 =====

-Vimrc Configuration File.
-This will help me create a consistant vim configuration wherever I travel.
+Vimrc Configuration Files.
+This is a place where people can share their favorite vim configuration files.